OrdnanceSurvey/os-data-hub-api-tutorials/web-development/locate-toid/README.md

 }
 ```

+> NOTE: Here we're simply fetching the first item the OS Places API matches with the query string.
+In production it might require a bit more user input or other analysis to make sure you actually do have the right address.
 #### Update info box

 We'll place values from the retrieved JSON in the information box included in the HTML structure.
 This is as simple as finding the relevant attributes in the JSON response and setting the `innerText` of the respective HTML elements.
-Here we're simply visualising the first item in the response array - the responses are ordered by relevance.
-In production it might require a bit more user input or other analysis to make sure you actually do have the right address.

 ```javascript
 function updateInfoBox(placesResponse) {